Symbol is a new book by Angus Hyland and Steven Bateman, published by Laurence King.

 Symbol shows "1,300 symbols organized into groups and sub-groups according to their visual characteristics."
 And Logo contains "1,300+ logos in 75 categories, classified by shape, indexed by sector."

-An obvious difference is that this one focuses solely on symbols, whereas Logo contains a lot of wordmarks, too.
+An obvious difference is that this one focuses solely on symbols, whereas Logo contains a mix of symbols, wordmarks, and lockups.

 "They acquire value.
 These things become these vessels which so much is poured into over time—there's a hell of a lot wrapped up in these things.
 They're quite mundane, they're part of our every day visual furniture, but take it away and whoof!
 That's why it's an interesting subject area."

 Angus Hyland is a graduate of the RCA and a partner at Pentagram in London.
 He is the author of C/ID and the best-selling The Picture Book.

 Steven Bateman is a freelance writer who has worked with some of the UK's leading design agencies.
 A regular contributor to Grafik magazine, he also writes for ISTD Condensed, Nico, and Varoom.